outlierbio/igv-server/README.md

 The database must have an experiments table and a samples table (set the exact table names as a constant in `app.py`).
-Samples are linked to experiments via the field "Experiment" by defualt, but this can also be set as a constant.
+Samples are linked to experiments via the field "Experiment" by default, but this can also be set as a constant.
 Note that Airtable uses URL encoding for the table names.

 ```